& Opening hours

 sugar, cleanliness at fill, size of the bag, dissolved oxygen in

-the product and headspace in the sealed bag.
+the product and headspace in the filed bag.
 However over and above

 all of these in importance is storage temperature, essentially the

 higher the storage temperature the shorter the shelf life.
-In short,
+Simply

 Beer – we did some tests a few years ago